|Average mass: ||70 kg

 The hearing of a Laer is mostly tuned to mid and lower registers.
 They are deaf to high pitched sounds, but can detect infrasound.
 Laers can also feel vibrations through the ground if their belly is pressed against it and they are not moving, allowing them to sense approaching beings by their footsteps.

 In water they can detect minuscule pressure changes, such as are generated by swimming animals or people, boats, or submarines.

 The voice of a Laer is a low rumbling growl.
 They can easily speak human languages and Sequential, although they have difficulty hearing people with high-pitched voices.

-Tweechis and Laers have difficulty talking to each other, since each speaks in acoustic ranges that the other cannot hear well.
+Tweechis and Laers have difficulty talking to each other, since each speaks in acoustic ranges that the other cannot hear as well.

 Laers do not need to open their mouth to speak.
 There is often no external visible indication that a Laer is talking.

 Among themselves, Laers communicate moods and physical state by smell, and leave scent smears as calling cards and to claim ownership of a place or object.